$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: Introduction and results

-We can then show that given an $\ophLie$-algebra originating from a differential graded Lie algebra, adjusted notions of the curvatures of higher gauge theory are naturally found.
+We can then show that given an $\ophLie_2$-algebra originating from a differential graded Lie algebra, adjusted notions of the curvatures of higher gauge theory are naturally found.
 These adjusted curvatures are precisely the ones of the tensor hierarchies of gauged supergravity for maximal supersymmetry.
 In the past, these gauge theories have been regarded as gauge theories of Leibniz algebras or various notions of enhanced Leibniz algebras, see our discussion in \ref{sec:comparison}.
-By the principles of categorification, it is clear that higher gauge algebras always have to be some higher form of Lie algebras, as these are the ones integrating to (higher) symmetry group.
-We show that the various forms of enhanced Leibniz algebras proposed in the literature are indeed axiomatically incomplete forms of $\ophLie$-algebras or weaker higher Lie algebras.
+By the principles of categorification, one expects higher gauge algebras to be some higher form of Lie algebras, as these are the ones integrating to (higher) symmetry Lie groups.
+We show that the various forms of enhanced Leibniz algebras proposed in the literature are indeed axiomatically incomplete forms of $\ophLie_2$-algebras or weaker higher Lie algebras.

 There are three main questions that remain or arise from our work.
 First, it would be certainly very interesting to explore further the relationship of our constructions to ones existing in the literature.
-We feel that e.g.~$\opEilh$-algebras should have appeared in other algebraic contexts; for example, the deformed Leibniz rule arising in $\ophLie$- and $\opEilh$-algebras is very similar to the formula in~\cite[Theorem 5.1]{Steenrod:1947aa} for Steenrod's cup products.\footnote{We thank Jim Stasheff for pointing out this potential link.}
+We feel that e.g.~$\opEilh_2$-algebras should have appeared in other algebraic contexts; for example, the deformed Leibniz rule arising in $\ophLie_2$- and $\opEilh_2$-algebras is very similar to the formula in~\cite[Theorem 5.1]{Steenrod:1947aa} for Steenrod's cup products.\footnote{We thank Jim Stasheff for pointing out this potential link.}

-Second, in the antisymmetrization of an $EL_\infty$-algebra to an $L_\infty$-algebra, we used the explicit form of a particular contracting homotopy, cf.~\ref{app:homotopy}, which we had to compute order by order.
-It would be very nice to have complete analytical control over the homotopy.